adir-ch/chat-agent/README.md

 ```

 Configuration values can be overridden via environment variables.
 API keys (`LANGCHAIN_API_KEY`, `OPENAI_API_KEY`) must be set via environment variables only.
+If a permenant configuration is needed, change the config.json and restart the service.

+#### Prompt Configuration ####
+To change the prompt, edit `prompts.py` and restart the service.

 ## Running on Server (Linux)